groovelanddesigns/davinciresolveunusedmediacleaner/README.md

 2. The installer will copy the script to the DaVinci Resolve Scripts folder.

 --- For macOS Users ---
-1. Run the `DRMediaCleaner-macOS.pkg` installer.
+1. Run the `DRMediaCleaner_v2.0.pkg` installer.
 It will automatically place the script into the correct Resolve Utility folder.
 2. Download and install Python 3 from the official website: https://www.python.org/downloads/macos/
 3. IMPORTANT: Once installed, open your Mac's "Applications > Python 3.x" folder and double-click the "Install Certificates.command" file.
 (This allows the script's Auto-Updater to work).